tHarvey303/eazy-py/README.rst

 Forked by T. Harvey, converted to optionally use Numba JIT compiled functions and a reimplementation of the Scipy NNLS solver in pure Numpy functions, which provides an approx ~10x speedup over the base code.
 Enable with ```use_numba``` argument.

+Demonstration below on fitting time over 4 cores on a 10,000 galaxy catalogue with default FSPS templates and 11 filter HST/NIRCam photometry.

 .. image:: https://github.com/tHarvey303/eazy-py/blob/master/scripts/performance.png

 Documentation will be here: https://eazy-py.readthedocs.io/, though it's essentially just the module API for now.